 This popular travel rewards card just increased its welcome bonus to the highest amount ever.
 Also new for this year, the Chase Sapphire Preferred card is offering ways to earn and redeem bonuses for everyday purchases, not just travel.
 With an annual fee of $95, it’s a great way to get started with rewards credit cards.

-- Welcome bonus: Earn 80,000 Ultimate Rewards points, worth $1,000 in credits towards everyday spending or travel booked through Chase, after spending $4,000 within three months of account opening.
+- Welcome bonus: You can now earn 60,000 Ultimate Rewards points, worth $750 in credits towards everyday spending or travel booked through Chase, after spending $4,000 within three months of account opening.